Many or all companies we feature compensate us. Compensation and editorial

 While Nada doesn’t dictate how you maintain your home, they are a co-investor.
 So if your property falls into disrepair and loses value, that could reduce your eventual payout (and theirs).
 Keeping the home in good shape protects both parties’ interests.

-Nada has sparse information available online, and the pros and cons we could uncover are similar to what you’d expect from any industry-standard home equity investment arrangement.
+Nada’s pros and cons we are similar to what you’d expect from any industry-standard home equity investment arrangement.

 Pros